pusty44/office365-administration-scripts/README.md

  - Test script in production enviroment
  - clean code
  - check if users exists, then unroll from all groups and add new groups
+ - check if group exists and purge canals

 License
 ----